 Desktop support analysts analyze and troubleshoot issues with desktop computers and their applications.
 In most businesses, this means dealing with Windows-based machines and applications; however, some firms run strictly Apple machines or run a mix of Apple and Windows machines, so knowing both types of systems well is an advantage.

 Perhaps the most important part of the desktop support analyst's job is being able to patiently track down issues and break the problem-solving process down into…Read more

 Desktop Support Analyst Tasks

-Set up and configure new systems, new applications, and upgrades.
+- Set up and configure new systems, new applications, and upgrades.

-Manage user account information, permissions, and rights, including groups.
+- Manage user account information, permissions, and rights, including groups.